monster-penguin/Bios-Preservation/DEVELOPER_NOTES.md

 Three conditions must all pass for a blob to be stored:
 1. This exact MD5 is not already stored **for this canonical** with the same status.
 The check is scoped to `canonical_name` — if the same MD5 is already stored under a *different* canonical, condition 1 passes so that `_store()` can run and register the alias in `canonical_aliases`.
 An unscoped check would silently block alias registration for any file whose bytes are already present under another name.
-2. The incoming status is not lower than the best existing status for this canonical (no downgrading a verified canonical with unverifiable/mismatch data)
+2. The incoming status is not lower than the best existing status for this canonical (no downgrading a verified canonical with unverifiable/mismatch data).
+"Existing status" is determined by `get_existing_status()`, which checks `files` first and falls back to `canonical_aliases` — so alias canonicals are protected even though they have no direct row in `files`.
 3. For non-verified blobs: no blob of equal or better non-verified status already exists for this canonical.
 Only `verified` blobs may coexist (regional variants with distinct MD5s).
 A strict status upgrade (e.g. `mismatch_accepted` → `unverifiable`) is allowed; a same-status or lower-status duplicate is rejected.
 This prevents duplicate `unverifiable` or `mismatch_accepted` blobs from accumulating across multiple source scans, which would cause sqlar bloat and path collisions during the dump stage.

 ### 9. Source management and persistence